solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 must confirm the same slot with a 2/3+ super-majority.
 When voting subcommittee switches from (A1,B1) to (A2,B1), B1 must have rooted the same fork as A1, and (A2,B1) must include the same fork, or a lockout violation has occurred, or the network has stalled.
+At the start of the epoch with (A2,B1), B1 is now the primary and A2 is the secondary.

 ### Optimistic Confirmation